terser/html-minifier-terser/README.md

 | `-o --output <file>` | Specify output file (single file mode) | `-o minified.html` |
 | `-c --config-file <file>` | Use a configuration file | `--config-file=html-minifier.json` |

-### Configuration files
+### Configuration file

-You can also use a configuration file to specify options:
+You can also use a configuration file to specify options.
+The file can be either JSON format or a JavaScript module that exports the configuration object:

 **JSON configuration example:**